 Highlights

-- A glucose tolerance test is when individuals are tested on their blood glucose levels after consuming 75 grams of glucose,
+- A glucose tolerance test measures blood glucose levels after consuming 75 grams of glucose.

-- Biphasic curves that appear after a carbohydrate-rich meal are linked to better health outcomes.
+- Biphasic curves following a high-carb meal are linked to better health outcomes.

-A monophasic glucose spike is a blood glucose pattern with a single peak that emerges after a high carbohydrate dietary intake.
-It simply shows a singular peak, which is followed by a decline in the graph.
-This type of glucose spike may provide insight into the inner workings of your metabolic fitness.
+A monophasic glucose spike is a blood glucose pattern with a single peak that appears after a high-carbohydrate meal.
+The graph shows one rise, followed by a decline.
+This pattern can offer insight into your metabolic fitness.

 Monophasic Glucose Spikes vs Biphasic Glucose Spikes